 If you want to know when it’s time to move back into any of these three giants, all you have to do is watch the Golden Dragon ETF (PGJ).
 When it gets moving, I can just about guarantee that the BAT stocks are also on the rebound.
 And when that happens, you can just pick your favorite story and enjoy the ride—a ride that could go on for a while given the depths of this year’s downturn.

-The investment advisory that I write, Cabot Emerging Markets Investor, uses the Golden Dragon and other, broader emerging market ETFs to take the temperature of emerging market stocks.
+The investment advisory that I write, Cabot Global Stocks Explorer, uses the Golden Dragon and other, broader emerging market ETFs to take the temperature of emerging market stocks.
 I keep close track of the momentum reflected in PGJ, and I move the Cabot Emerging Market Investor’s portfolio into cash when conditions are bearish (as they are now) and back toward fuller investment when the bulls regain control.

 Right now, I have the portfolio positioned 70% in cash and I have only one of the BAT stocks (Alibaba) in the portfolio with a Hold rating.
 But Baidu is on the Watch List and Tencent Holdings is never far from my thoughts.